martinovich89/final_philo/README.md

 a philosopher should die quickly due to starvation.

--> You can check for dataraces using the -fsanitize=thread flag in the compile compile command in the Makefile.
+-> You can check for dataraces using the -fsanitize=thread flag in the CFLAGS field in the Makefile.

 -> Additionally, there is a site where you can enter the output to make sure all the philosophers are behaving as intended.
 https://nafuka11.github.io/philosophers-visualizer/